mjwelchphd/GalaxyRevisited/README.md

 ## <a id="c1b25a9b-e2b7-4357-8192-fcea2cf58b6f">Show a Galaxy Page</a>

+This page demonstrates a _show_ page.
+Note that there are three ways to get to this page because I wanted to show the three ways to pass parameters in a GET call.
+In _Show Star_, there's only one button, so the decode and the show can be done in one endpoint.

+A _show_ page serves multiple functions:

+- it shows detail for the object, allowing the user to verify visually that (s)he has the right object;
+- from this page, an update can be performed;
+- from this page, a delete can be performed, and
+- other object related functions, _List Stars_ in this case, or
+- go back (_List All Galaxies_).

 ![Show A Galaxy Page](Resources/Images/show-a-galaxy-page.png)

 ### <a id="75279c44-4cc0-4dc9-85bf-d27b12a568bd">Update</a>

 To operate the _Update_ button, change anything in the input fields above, and click on the button.
 The update will be performed with no warning dialog (although one would be advised in a real app).
+(See [_POST Update_ request using a _form_</a>](#ef8712c5-fcf4-4590-86ff-39e3a482bde8) below.)

 - The galaxy being updated is looked up first to verify its existence, and get the current state of the record.
 - The galaxy is then updated with the input fields, excluding those fields which are not user updatable, such as the primary key and other control information.